jmpounders/uml_engy_5050/source/upandrunning.rst

 You do need to decide where you want to access your VM from.
 You should create a new folder/directory for this.
 This new folder should be easily accessible, e.g., in your "Documents" folder, your home/user folder, etc.  For me, this is a folder named ``uml_engy_5050`` in my home directory.
 I will call this the "VM folder."

-- Download the Vagrantfile to the VM folder that you just created.
+- Download the :download:`Vagrantfile <Vagrantfile>` to the VM folder that you just created.
 - From a command prompt/terminal, navigate to the VM folder (using the ``cd`` command) and enter the command ``vagrant up``.

 The first time you run the ``vagrant up`` command, the base VM will be downloaded from the internet, provisioned, then started in the background.
 This process will likely take a long time, so plan accordingly!
 Once your VM is installed and provisioned the first time it will be much quicker to load it in the future.